vinay-duggi/harshiOS-X/README.md

 harshiOS-X asks why, and builds toward that answer.

 ---
-*Dedicated to Harshitha — the best things we build are always for someone.*
+*The best things we build are always for someone.*